White Leather color | Angelus White Acrylic Leather Paint

 -

-Angelus White Acrylic Leather Paint is a white leather paint that is suitable for all smooth leather types.
+Angelus White Acrylic Leather Paint is a white leather dye suitable for all types of smooth leather.

-Do you have a pair of old white sneakers that you want to make white again, or do you want to turn another leather product white?
-Then you can do it quickly and easily with Angelus white leather paint !
-This paint is of high quality and provides very good coverage.
-You can even lighten a dark color because the white Angelus leather paint covers pigments effectively.
-The paint is water-based, which makes it elastic - it therefore does not crack or flake.
+Do you have an old pair of white sneakers that you want to make brilliant white again, or do you want to transform another leather product to white?
+Then you can easily and quickly do it with Angelus White Leather Paint!
+This paint is of high quality and provides excellent coverage.
+You can even lighten a dark color as the white Angelus leather paint effectively covers pigments.
+The paint is water-based, making it elastic – it therefore does not crack or flake.

-With Angelus white leather paint you can easily achieve a beautiful result.
+With Angelus White Leather Paint, you can easily achieve a great result.
 However, it is important to make the right preparations.
-A new layer of paint adheres best to a surface that is free of dust and grease.
-For this, we recommend Angelus Preparer and Deglazer , which is specially formulated to remove dirt, grease and factory-applied surface treatments.
-We also offer finishing products that give the right end result, e.g. matte or glossy surface.
+A new coat of paint adheres best to a surface that is free of dust and grease.
+For this, Angelus Preparer and Deglazer is recommended, which is specially formulated to remove dirt, grease, and factory-applied finishes.
+We also offer finishing products that provide the right final result, such as a matte or glossy surface.

-Applying the paint is very simple and is done in the following steps:
+Applying the paint is very simple and done in the following steps:

 -

-Clean the product from dust and grease and remove factory finish or previous surface treatments.
-Preferably use Preparer and Deglazer .
+Clean the product of dust and grease and remove factory finish or previous surface treatments.
+Preferably use Preparer and Deglazer.

 -

-Apply the first coat evenly and thinly with a sponge or brush.
+Apply the first layer evenly and thinly with a sponge or brush.
 Let dry for 10–15 minutes.

 -

-Apply additional thin layers until you achieve the desired result.
+Apply additional thin layers until you have achieved the desired result.

 -

-Allow the paint to cure for at least 24 hours before using the product.
+Let the paint cure for at least 24 hours before using the product.

 -